Congo wants U.N. tasked with hunting eastern rebels

 “Whilst people come to a conclusion as to what to do, the conflict is continuing,” he said.

-Days of fighting north of the North Kivu capital of Goma have forced thousands more from their homes this week.
+Days of fighting north of the North Kivu capital of Goma have this week forced thousands more from their homes.

 UNHCR, the U.N.’s refugee agency, said its staff in Congo and working with refugees in Rwanda and Uganda were receiving regular reports of widespread abuses, including indiscriminate killings, rapes, torture and ethnic violence.

-“In Uganda, some of the young Congolese refugees arriving at the Nyakabande transit center near the border told our staff they were fleeing a recruitment campaign,” UNHCR said.
+“In Uganda, some of the young Congolese refugees arriving at the Nyakabande transit centre near the border told our staff they were fleeing a recruitment campaign,” UNHCR said.

 “Many report seeing young males and minors being forced to join the rebels to carry ammunition,” it said.

-Britain’s Department for International Development said it had delayed a 16 million pound ($25 million) payment, the first of two scheduled for this year, as London considered whether “partnership principles” were still being met.
+Britain’s Department for International Development (Dfid) said that it had delayed a 16 million pound ($25 million) payment, the first of two scheduled for this year, as London considers whether “partnership principles” were still being met.

-The move followed the Dutch suspension of 5 million euros ($6.18 million) in aid and the United States, a staunch ally of Rwanda, cutting $200,000 of military aid due to the U.N. report.
+The move follows the Dutch suspension of 5 million euros ($6.18 million) in aid and the U.S., a staunch ally of Rwanda‘s, cutting $200,000 of military aid due to the U.N. report.

-Rwandan Foreign Minister Louise Mushikiwabo issued a new rejection of the accusations, saying they were part of an orchestrated media and political campaign against Kigali.
+Rwanda’s Foreign Minister Louise Mushikiwabo issued a fresh rejection of the accusations, saying they were part of an orchestrated media and political campaign against Kigali.

 “We have just concluded discussions with the (U.N.)
 Group of Experts and comprehensively rebutted every one of the allegations with conclusive documentary evidence,” she said.

-Analysts say moves by donors to suspend aid, however small in value, are significant signs that patience with Kigali’s reported meddling in Congo is running thin.

-Additional reporting by Jenny Clover in Kigali and Stephanie Nebehay in Geneva; Writing and additional reporting by David Lewis in Nairobi; Editing by Louise Ireland and Ralph Gowling
+Analysts say moves by donors to suspend aid, however small in value, are significant signs that patience were Kigali’s reported meddling in Congo is running thin. ($1 = 0.6370 British pounds) ($1 = 0.8084 euros) (Additional reporting by Jenny Clover in Kigali and Stephanie Nebehay in Geneva; Writing and additional reporting by David Lewis in Nairobi; Editing by Louise Ireland)